 LuminAID is a company that was founded on one simple idea: Provide cheap, durable, and bright lights for use in the outdoors.
 That philosophy led to the company’s line of inflatable lanterns, which are popular for use in remote campsites, developing countries, and disaster zones.
 Most recently, that has included folks affected by recent Hurricanes Harvey, Irma, and Maria.
 The company has already sent more than 100,000 solar lights to folks in need, and now to continue its Good Samaritan habits, LuminAID is donating a solar lantern to folks in need across Puerto Rico and the Caribbean for every Kickstarter pledge to its latest campaign.

 The concept behind those lights came about after company founders Andrea Sreshta and Anna Stork came up with a plan that offered earthquake victims of a source of light.
 That simple, yet ingenious, idea has turned into a successful business, and LuminAID lanterns are now in operation in 70 countries.
 Those lights even earned the two a spot on ABC’s Shark Tank.

-The PackLite Max Phone Charger shares many of the same characteristics of LuminAID’s previous success on Kickstarter, it’s no wonder the company is relying on crowdfunding to bring its newest product to market.
-It previously launched the PackLite Max Phone Charger, an inflatable lantern capable of putting out up to 150 lumens of light and it comes equipped with a built-in solar panel to help keep it charged.
-The lantern — which can also be charged via USB — folds down to a one-inch thickness when not in use and weighs 8.5 ounces.
+Given LuminAID’s previous success on Kickstarter, it’s no wonder the company is relying on crowdfunding to bring its newest product to market.
+It previously launched the PackLite Max Phone Charger, an inflatable lantern capable of putting out up to 150 lumens of light, on the site.
+That lantern — which can also be charged via USB — folds down to a one-inch thickness when not in use and weighs 8.5 ounces.
 It is also waterproof to the point that it can be fully submerged in water.